kni-neu/website-6120/_homeworks/homework-2.md

 #### data and starter kit
 -----

-Along with some [helpful properties](https://docs.google.com/presentation/d/1zy2veJEjDT-0acPbGsrEC93EP0MOZIx54jL-gA7wPqE), you will need the [code](https://course.ccs.neu.edu/cs6120s25/data/twitter/utils.py), [utility functions](https://course.ccs.neu.edu/cs6120s25/data/twitter/utils.py) and [twitter data](https://course.ccs.neu.edu/cs6120s25/data/twitter/twitter_data.pkl) at our [website](https://course.ccs.neu.edu/cs6120s25/data/twitter/).
+Along with some [helpful properties](https://docs.google.com/presentation/d/1zy2veJEjDT-0acPbGsrEC93EP0MOZIx54jL-gA7wPqE), you will need the [utility functions](https://course.ccs.neu.edu/cs6120s25/data/twitter/utils.py) and [twitter data](https://course.ccs.neu.edu/cs6120s25/data/twitter/twitter_data.pkl) at our [website](https://course.ccs.neu.edu/cs6120s25/data/twitter/).
 You can also feel free to use the homework template [assignment2.py]({{ site.baseurl }}/assets/python/assignment2.py).
 Please develop in Python **without** the aid of libraries (e.g., tensorflow, keras, pytorch, jax, etc.) besides `numpy`, as our autograders will be grading accordingly.
 If you are more comfortable with notebooks, there are several options:

 * [Locally on Your Laptop](https://jupyter.org/install)
 * [Google Cloud Vertex Work](https://console.cloud.google.com/vertex-ai/workbench) with your Google Cloud credits.
 * [Google Colabs](https://colab.research.google.com/) with your Google Account

+Document templates can be either [Overleaf TeX File](https://www.overleaf.com/read/gbwryydmdjhv) or [DOCX File](https://docs.google.com/document/d/1Q8fpJo-gF_L0_TwUdw5E7x7faOAStK4n).
+When you've compiled/finished writing, **download the PDF** from Overleaf/Google and upload it to the submission link.

 -----
 #### submission instructions
 -----

-* Save your doc file or compile your PDF into a file called `assignment2.pdf`and submit via  [Gradescope](https://www.gradescope.com) before 5pm, Thursday, January 30.
+Submit via [Gradescope](https://www.gradescope.com) before 5pm, Thursday, January 30.
+Your artifacts will include:

-* Document templates can be either [Overleaf TeX File](https://www.overleaf.com/read/gbwryydmdjhv) or [DOCX File](https://docs.google.com/document/d/1Q8fpJo-gF_L0_TwUdw5E7x7faOAStK4n).
-When you've compiled/finished writing, **download the PDF** from Overleaf/Google and upload it to the submission link.
+* Compiled (or exported) PDF into a file called `assignment2.pdf`
+* Data and parameters into a Python pickle file called `assignment2.pkl`
+* All code with included functions in a file called `assignment2.py`

 <!--